liangyuxuan1/phasefunction/README.md

 [comment]: <> (For some combination of optical parameters, very few photons reach the top-view.
 In the following experiments, images with less than 1% of the total number of pixels having pixel values greater than 0 are excluded because they would hinder the training of the neural network.)

-Some images randomly selected from the training set are shown in the following figures.
+Some images randomly selected from the training set are shown in Fig.1.

 ![](figures/Figure_v3_2_2.png)